patronasxdxd/CTFS/docs/Exactly.md

 ## What's Exactly?

-used to emphasize the accuracy of a figure or description.
+Used to emphasize the accuracy of a figure or description.
 "they met in 1989 and got married exactly two years later"

 It's also a decentralized, self-custodial, open-source protocol to deposit and borrow crypto assets at variable and fixed interest rates.